College Ready @ Badger Precollege

 More information about the overnight experience can be found in the Frequently Asked Questions section below.

-The tuition of $600 (online and overnight) or $400 (online only) is due at the time of registration.
+- The tuition of $650 (Online + Overnight) or $450 (Online Only) is due at the time of registration.

-Complete any additional forms provided after initial sign-up in a timely manner.
+- Complete any additional forms provided after initial sign-up by posted deadlines.

 Refund Policy*

-A full refund, minus a $50 nonrefundable administration fee, will be issued anytime between registration and the day prior to the program starting.
+A full refund, minus a $50 nonrefundable administration fee, will be issued anytime between registration and two days prior to the program starting.
 Students dismissed for disciplinary reasons are not eligible for any refund.
 Students voluntarily leaving while the program is in session are not eligible for any refund.

 Cancelation Policy